 Eligibility for financial aid

-If the Yale College Committee on the Year or Term Abroad has preapproved you to study abroad for a term or year of Yale credit, or if you have been accepted into the Yale-in-London or Bocconi–Yale Economics Exchange program, you are eligible to apply for financial aid.
+If Yale Study Abroad has approved your application to study abroad for Yale credit in a Year or Term Abroad program, or if you have been accepted into the Yale-in-London or Bocconi–Yale Economics Exchange program, you are eligible to apply for financial aid.
 For information about the financial aid application process, see our application information for continuing students.

 If you do not qualify for need-based financial aid, or if you want to supplement your financial aid award, you and your family may apply for education loans to help pay for your educational costs abroad.
 For information about the types of loans available, see Loan Options.

 Yale students taking a leave of absence to study abroad are ineligible for financial aid or loans through Student Financial Services.

 For your approved Year or Term abroad, your need for financial aid is calculated in the same way that it is for a year or term at Yale: your Expected Family Contribution is subtracted from your cost of attendance.
 Your financial aid award is determined as follows:

 - If your study abroad program cost is equal to Yale’s Cost of Attendance, you will receive the same amount of Yale Scholarship that you would have received at Yale.

 - If the cost of your program is more than Yale’s Cost of Attendance, you will receive the same amount of Yale Scholarship that you would have received at Yale, and you may request loan funds to cover the excess cost.